HubertLipinski/node-git/README.md

 ### Differences With Git
 Some of git's internal logic has been omitted due to lack of need or due to the sophistication of the functionality in question.
 In the future, the following list may change, and the given differences may be introduced to node-git
-* We do not use 32-bit ctime/mtime nanosecond fractions in INDEX file, only the 32-bit seconds
+* node-git do not use 32-bit ctime/mtime nanosecond fractions in INDEX file, only the 32-bit seconds
 * node-git only supports v2 INDEX file.

-You can read more about INDEX file [here](https://github.com/git/git/blob/master/Documentation/gitformat-index.txt)
+You can read more details about INDEX file [here](https://github.com/git/git/blob/master/Documentation/gitformat-index.txt)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>